-The difference in the voting rights and liquidity could result in different market values for shares of our class A and our class B common stock.
+The difference in the voting rights of our class A and our class B common stock may reduce the value and liquidity of our class A common stock.

-The rights of class A and class B common stock are substantially similar, except with respect to voting.
-The class B common stock is entitled to eight votes per share and the class A common stock is entitled to one vote per share.
-Additionally, our restated certificate of incorporation imposed certain limitations on the rights of holders of class B common stock to vote the full number of their shares.
-The difference in the voting rights of our class A and class B common stock could reduce the value of our class A common stock to the extent that any investor or potential future purchaser of our class A common stock ascribes value to the right of our class B common stock to eight votes per share.
-In addition, the lack of a long trading history and lower trading volume of the class B common stock, could result in lower trading prices for the class B common stock.
+The rights of class A and class B common stock are substantially similar, except with respect to certain voting provisions.
+The class B common stock is generally entitled to eight votes per share and the class A common stock is entitled to one vote per share.
+Additionally, the existence of two classes of common stock trading simultaneously in the public markets could result in less liquidity for either class of common stock than if there was only one class of our common stock being traded.